lacyrhoades/esp-idf/docs/get-started/index.rst

 2. Getting of **ESP-IDF** from GitHub
 3. Installation and configuration of **Eclipse**

-You may skip the last step, if you prefer to use different editor.
+You may skip the last step, if you prefer to use a different editor.

-Having environment set up, you are ready to start the most interesting part - the application development.
+Having your environment set up, you are ready to start the most interesting part - the application development.
 This process may be summarized in four steps:

 1. Configuration of a **Project** and writing the code
 2. Compilation of the **Project** and linking it to build an **Application**